Wisconsin January 19, 2020

 6. Al's Hamburgers - Green Bay

-There are new owners at Al's, but otherwise not much has changed in about 80 years around here.
+Nothing compares to an old-school atmosphere, especially if you're a long timer in the Green Bay area.
+There are new owners at Al's, but otherwise not much has changed in about 80 years.
 There's a $4 lunch burger, a counter and a handful of booths.
 But the locals continue to line up and plan a trip here and its not just nostalgia.
 Al's should be a part of any Wisconsinite's Green Bay itinerary.

 Located at 131 S Washington St, Green Bay, WI 54301.